7 Italian Gestures That Could Come In Handy

-One of the most identifiable characteristics of Italian, setting it apart in the world of languages, is its unique use of hand gestures.
-Everyone recognizes this distinctive trait from Italian culture, even if our use of gesticulation is typically reduced to a simplified folk stereotype.
+One of the most identifiable characteristics of Italian, setting it apart from many of the world’s languages, is its unique use of hand gestures.
+Everyone recognizes this distinctive trait from Italian culture, even if our use of Italian gestures is typically reduced to a simplified stereotype.

 Imagine then if someone decided to address and analyze this topic in depth, traveling around the world to explain that hand gestures are actually a complex linguistic code and an indelible part of the Italian psyche.